 The annual Grad School Fair gathers all those resources in one place, so you can learn more about programs and application requirements and talk with current grad students across different disciplines about their experiences.
 It’s also a chance for undergrads to develop their plan—outlining what the next steps are on their path to admission to law, medical, business, public policy, and other graduate programs.

 Industry Insiders offers a fresh take on professional development events: students with little previous experience are welcome and there are no wrong questions.
 Michigan alums who are major players in their industries are there to help you explore the field and better understand whether a particular career is right for you.
 Featured subjects include sales, finance, journalism, healthcare, and beyond.

-The format is casual individual networking mixed with small group conversation, where alumni will offer advice for breaking into their industry.
+The format is casual individual networking mixed with small group conversation, where alums will offer advice for breaking into their industry.
 Students ask questions, make connections, and leave with more clarity about their interests.

 Alum Connections brings alums and students together for conversation that’s authentic and personal.